kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - wait for a fix (possibly delaying the release)
 - skip the release completely

-Such decision will be communicated to the community in the public **release** Slack channel.
+The Release Manager communicates such a decision to the community on the public **release** Slack channel.

 ### Planning start